Take Five: Santa Cruz Warriors in Orlando | Golden State Warriors

 Five quick notes on the Santa Cruz Warriors in the G League’s Orlando Bubble

-In an effort to stay up to date with the Sea Dubs, below are five quick notes from Orlando:
+In an effort to stay up to date with the Sea Dubs, below are five quick notes from Orlando:• Nico Mannion and Jeremy Lin combined for 52 points to help fuel the Sea Dubs’ eighth straight win over the Austin Spurs (109-104) on Sunday.

-- Jordan Poole is leading the Sea Dubs in scoring, averaging 23.1 points per game.
+• Nico Mannion tallied a career-high 27 points, going 10-for-21 from the field and 5-for-9 from three-point range on Sunday.
+This was the second game in a row Mannion led the Sea Dubs in scoring.

-- The Santa Cruz Warriors have tallied the most made three-pointers (126).
+• Lin recorded 25 points, four rebounds and four assists on 7-for-10 from the field.

-- Jeremy Lin ranks second across the league in fast break points (4) and third overall in assists per game (7.2).
+• Lin is leading the Sea Dubs beyond the arc, shooting 45.5 percent from three-point range.

-- The Sea Dubs are shooting 85.5 percent from the charity stripe, the highest free-throw percentage in the league.
+• Mannion (6.9) and Lin (6.7) rank fourth and fifth across the league in assists, respectively.

-With just six games remaining in the regular season, the Santa Cruz Warriors look ahead to a matchup against the Memphis Hustle on Thursday, Feb.
-25 (12 p.m.
-ESPN2).
-The G League’s Orlando Bubble will begin single-elimination playoffs on March 8 with the NBA G League Finals set for March 11.
+The G-League’s Orlando Bubble will begin single-elimination playoffs on March 8 with the NBA G-League Finals set for March 11.

 Sign up and be the first to know when tickets become available and receive presale access.